KidSysco/jquery-ui-month-picker/README.md

 $('.selector').MonthPicker('option', MonthFormat: 'MM, yy' );
 </pre>

-This option uses jQuery UI's Datepicker's <a href='http://api.jqueryui.com/datepicker/#utility-formatDate'>$.datepicker.formatDate()</a> function for parsing and formatting dates.
 The following example shows how to use the popular <a href='http://momentjs.com'>Moment.js</a> library for parsing and formatting dates, but you can use any third party library you would like:
 <pre>
 $.widget('MyOrg.MomentMonthPicker', $.KidSysco.MonthPicker, {